Polymer/old-docs-site/platform/mdv.md

   <b>IMPORTANT</b>: The advanced topics documentation have yet to be created.
 </p>

-* DOM Stability: MDV makes every effort to maintain the state of DOM nodes (event listeners, expandos, etc...).
+* DOM Stability: {{site.project_title}} makes every effort to maintain the state of DOM nodes (event listeners, expandos, etc...).
 Understand why this is important and how it works.
-* Imperative DOM mutation: You should rarely need to directly manipulate the DOM, but if you do, it’s allowed.
-Learn the simple rules of how MDV will react if you manipulate the DOM it is managing.
+* Imperative DOM mutation: You should rarely need to directly manipulate the DOM, but if you do, it's allowed.
+Learn the simple rules of how {{site.project_title}} will react if you manipulate the DOM it is managing.
-* Asynchronous processing model: MDV responds asynchronously to changes in data and DOM.
+* Asynchronous processing model: {{site.project_title}} responds asynchronously to changes in data and DOM.
 Learn why this is good and what it means for your application.
 * Chained observation